t2ne/tts-playground/README.md

 cd tts-playground

-# Do to create the venv (only once)
+# Create the venv (only once)
-python3 -m venv venv
+python3 -m venv .venv

-# Do this to enter the venv in the terminal everytime u want to use the project
+# Enter the venv in the terminal every time you want to use the project
-source venv/bin/activate  # Windows: venv\Scripts\activate
+source .venv/bin/activate  # Windows: .venv\Scripts\activate

 # One-time command setup (installs everything)
 python setup.py